zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 ## Task 1: Configure File Server

 Configure File Server settings.
-This is required as you are using Embeded File Serve of Oracle Integration and using File Server as a target application in your integration flow.
+This is required as you are using Embedded File Serve of Oracle Integration and using File Server as a target application in your integration flow.

 1. Starting at the Oracle Integration **Home** page, select ***Settings***, then ***File Server*** from the left Navigation pane.
 2. Select ***Settings*** from left Navigation pane to open the File Server Settings page and review the File Server status and configurations.
 Make a note of IP and port number.